I shared how we flushed our $70k SBA loan down the toilet.

 We aren’t perfect and we still make mistakes, but that comes with the territory of trying to build a long term business.

-I’ll continue to share more failures, successes as well as details on how we run certain aspects of our business like managing inventory, sharing confidential data with employees and trying to grow outside of Amazon.
+I’ll continue to share more failures, successes as well as details on how we run certain aspects of our business like Amazon inventory management, sharing confidential data with employees and trying to grow outside of Amazon.